Local hiring

 Local hiring is a goal or requirement to hire people who live close to the place of work.
 This aim is often more specifically structured as a requirement for contractors awarded certain types of publicly funded projects to recruit a certain proportion of the people working on the project from a particular area.

+Motive

 Proponents of local hiring ordinances claim the practice: